— 8 min read

 TFP is a comprehensive measure that considers all inputs, including labor, materials, and equipment, to assess overall performance.
 TFP provides a holistic view of how resources contribute to project output, helping identify areas for improvement across the board.

-How to Calculate Productivity in Construction
+How to measure productivity in construction

-Calculating construction productivity involves assessing the work completed relative to the resources used, such as labor hours and materials.
 Construction benchmarking provides several methods for identifying areas for improvement.
 Setting clear project objectives and tracking specific metrics can help teams maintain focus and accountability.

 Labor output is a primary construction key performance indicator (KPI), measuring efficiency by calculating the output per labor hour.
 This involves dividing the total amount of work completed, like square footage built, by the total labor hours.
 Another important metric is budget adherence, which compares actual costs with planned budgets to identify any cost overruns.